 Tragopan makes a range of photography blinds to suit different situations.
-In fact, while they do make a few other accessories to help hide yourself in the wilderness, photography blinds is very much their speciality.
-To my knowledge they are the only company out there that makes a complete range of photography blinds, so when I went looking to buy a blind myself, I naturally ended up looking at their products.
+In fact, while they do make a few other accessories to help hide in the wilderness, photography blinds are very much their speciality.
+To my knowledge, they are the only company out there that makes a complete range of photography blinds, so when I went looking to buy a blind myself, I naturally ended up looking at their products.
 If you are reading this, you’re probably in the same situation.

 Tragopan Photography Blinds Vs. Hunting Blinds